 - Investment incomes, e.g. dividends, interest and migrants remittances from abroad

 - A deficit on the current account means that the value of imports is greater than the value of exports.

 - A surplus on the current account means that the value of imports is less than the value of exports.

 The balance of payments is composed of two main aspects.

 - Financial/capital account

 If a country has a deficit on the current account, it needs a surplus on the financial account.

-- US buys manufactured clothes and toys from China.
+- The US buys manufactured clothes and toys from China.
+(US current account deficit)

-- China use this foreign currency to buy US bonds.
+- China uses this foreign currency to buy US bonds.
+(US financial account surplus)

 Therefore, there is a flow of money from the US to China to buy goods.